the mile by mile

 I wore these Balega socks that were sent to me by my sister in law Melissa. (she does look like the girl on the Nike ad) Jeff was very superstitious on what socks he would wear and advised me not to wear socks I had not trained in.
 I had trained in ones similar to this and the fact that my sister in law, who is very fast on her feet, had touched them I knew they would give me good luck and they did.

 The morning was a little cold but so nice.
 My friend Emily had also given me the tip to bring a long sleeve t-shirt I could wear during the race until I got warm and throw it off the side of the road.
 I was so grateful for this tip!
-When I ripped it off at about mile 2 I felt like Brandi Chaistain and actually kind of cool. (yet I looked nothing like her)

 One of the big reasons I did this had to do with my word of the year.
 I had decided to not be so afraid of putting myself in uncomfortable situations and stretch myself a bit.
 As I stood there I thought, "what was I thinking?"